-A block of namelists starts with &namelist line and ends with / line.
-The blocks may appear in any order.
+A block of namelists starts with a line beginning with & and ends with a line containing only /.
+These blocks may appear in any order.

-Between two lines of &namelist and /, descriptions of variables and their values appear.
-Note that many variables have their default values so that it is not necessary to give values for all variables.
-Descriptions of the variables may appear at any position if they are between &namelist and /.
+Between the & and / lines, variables and their corresponding values are described.
+Many variables have default values, so it is not necessary to specify all of them.
+Variable definitions can appear in any order within the block.

-SALMON describes electron dynamics in systems with both isolated and periodic boundary conditions.
-The boundary condition is specified by the variable iperiodic in the namelist &system.
+SALMON simulates electron dynamics in systems with either isolated or periodic boundary conditions.
+The boundary condition is specified by the variable yn\periodic in the &system namelist.

-Calculations are usually achieved in two steps; first, the ground state calculation is carried out and then electron dynamics calculations in real time is carried out.
-A choice of the calculation mode or theory in the calculation is specified by the variable theory in the namelist &calculation.
-In the typical way, the ground state calculation based on DFT is first carried out specifying theory = 'dft'.
-Then the real-time electron dynamics calculation based on TDDFT is carried out specifying theory = 'tddft\pulse'.
+Calculations are generally performed in two steps: first, a ground-state calculation is carried out, followed by a realtime electron dynamics simulation.
+The calculation mode or theory is specified by the variable theory in the &calculation namelist.
+Typically, a ground-state calculation based on DFT is performed by setting theory = 'dft'.
+Then, a real-time electron dynamics calculation based on TDDFT is carried out by setting theory = 'tddft\pulse'.

-In Exercises, we prepare six exercises that cover typical calculations feasible by SALMON.
-We prepare explanations of the input files of the exercises that will help to prepare input files of your own interests.
+In Exercises, we provide six exercises that cover typical calculations feasible with SALMON.
+We also provide explanations of the input files used in these exercises, which can help you prepare input files for your own purposes.
+Additional examples of input files can be found in the SALMON-inputs database.

 There are more than 20 groups of namelists.
-A complete list of namelist variables is given in the file SALMON/ manual/input\variables.md.
-Namelist variables that are used in our exercises are explained at Inputs.
+A complete list of namelist variables is given in List of input keywords.